John Edmonstone: Career

 Edmonstone also undertook work for the Royal Museum of the University.
 He moved his taxidermy shop to Edinburgh's main shopping thoroughfare, opening at 29 and then later 66 Princes Street.
 In the 1840s, he moved shop again to 10 South St David's Street.

-Edmonstone gave Darwin inspiring accounts of tropical rain forests in South America and may have encouraged him to explore there.
-The taxidermy that Darwin learnt from Edmonstone helped him greatly during the voyage of HMS Beagle.
-However, Darwin does not mention him by name, so the identification of Edmonstone as Darwin's teacher is not completely certain and is based on the research of R. B. Freeman.
+Personal life

+Edmonstone appears to have married his neighbour, Mary Kerr, in 1824.
+The 1841 census records Edmonstone living at James Court, Edinburgh, with Mary and three children.

 Legacy

 In 2009, a plaque to commemorate Edmonstone was commissioned by the London arts venue Kings Place, to be made by the Wedgwood porcelain firm.
 The plaque was put up at Negociants Bar, in Lothian Street, Edinburgh, although it has since been lost.

 Edmonstone is regarded as one of the "100 Great Black Britons".

 A poem narrated from the perspective of John Edmonstone appears in the Winter 2019 issue of African American Review.